tkhemani/hatApp/readme.md

 ---

 UPCOMING GLOBAL FEATURES
+- [ ] CHROME/ANDROID NOTIFICATIONS WHEN ACTIONS ARE REQUIRED FROM PLAYER
 - [ ] start game only when both player are in the session
 - [ ] deploy to gh pages
 - [ ] puppy like md-toolbar at top